Police conduct, choke holds bill heads to Florida governor

 If signed into law by Gov. Ron DeSantis, the measure would require law enforcement agencies to launch independent investigations — conducted by another law enforcement agency of any incidents leading to a death.
 It would also require applicants for law enforcement jobs to disclose if they are under investigation or if they left jobs under the cloud of investigation.

+“This legislation stands in stark contrast to the dangerous anti-protest bill that Governor DeSantis signed into law recently,” she said.

+Supporters of the anti-riot measure said it would deter protestors from getting violent and destroying property.
+But critics worry that counterdemonstrators - and perhaps law enforcement officers themselves - could use it to provoke otherwise peaceful protestors and escalate clashes with police.

-But even supporters of the measure acknowledged it lacked teeth.
+Even supporters of the police accountability measure passed Thursday acknowledged it lacked teeth.

 “There’s not enough teeth.
 There’s no enforcement,” said Sen. Audrey Gibson.
 “Today, we at least lay the foundation.”